slsa-framework/slsa-verifier/experimental/maven-plugin/README.md

 ## Prerequisites

-To use the plugin you must have Go, Java and Maven installed.
+To use the plugin you must have Java and Maven installed.
 It has currently only been tested on Ubuntu.

 The plugin requires that the slsa-verifier is already installed on the machine.
+Follow [these steps to install it](https://github.com/slsa-framework/slsa-verifier#installation).

 ## Development status